 Without prepping for growth, you’ll end up with revenue leaks and spaghetti-riddled workflows that continue to grow more tangled and complicated with scale.
 Eventually, growth will plateau and slide right down the rabbit hole into rock-bottom.

-How do you maintain sanity in your revenue workflows?
-Watch out for my next post.
+But how do you maintain sanity in your revenue workflows?
+Read about what do you do when your workflow breaks in my next blog post.